How to know your Dosha in Ayurveda- Dr. Mini Nair

 What is PCOD?

 PCOD is the abbreviation of polycystic ovarian disease.
 Polycystic ovarian disease or syndrome (PCOS) is a relatively common hormonal disorder.
-This disease causes a number of different changes and symptoms in women at reproductive age.
+This disease causes several different changes and symptoms in women of reproductive age.
 One common symptom among all women with PCOD is an irregularity in their menstrual cycle.
-Another symptom is the presence of excess male hormones called as androgens.
-This condition was named so because of the presence of enlarged ovaries with multiple small cysts.
-Thus named as polycystic ovaries disease.
+Another symptom is the presence of excess male hormones called androgens.
+This condition was named because of the presence of enlarged ovaries with multiple small cysts.
+Thus named polycystic ovarian disease.
 Although most of the women with PCOD have polycystic ovaries, some might not have.
-PCOD has also been called as the Stein-Leventhal syndrome.
+PCOD has also been called the Stein-Leventhal syndrome.
 It’s better to consult with experts on this disease.
-Ayurhealing, Ayurveda hospital in Bangalore is known for its expertise in curing many health problems.
+Ayurhealing, an Ayurveda hospital in Bangalore, is known for its expertise in curing many health problems.

 Causes of PCOD

-Though the exact cause of the polycystic ovarian syndrome is not clear, a number of abnormalities have been found out and documented in women.
-There is some evidence for a genetic or an inherited cause for PCOD.
-But still, no specific genetic mutation or transformation has been identified to be the cause for the disease.
+Though the exact cause of the polycystic ovarian syndrome is not clear, several abnormalities have been found and documented in women.
+There is some evidence for a genetic or inherited cause for PCOD.
+But still, no specific genetic mutation or transformation has been identified to be the cause of the disease.
 It has also been shown that the ovaries with PCOD produce excessive amounts of male hormones.
 This leads to disruptions in the women’s menstrual cycle and results in impaired fertility and related problems.

 Check out the video – Dr. Mini Nair talks about the Role of Ayurveda in treating PCOD.